shantilalkachhawa/shantilal_js_interview_question/ng.md

 ### 5. What is Dependency Injection (DI)?
 A design pattern where components get their dependencies from an injector rather than creating them manually.

+Dependency Injection (DI) is a design pattern.
+DI is heavily used in Angular.
+DI is a design pattern that aims to manage component dependencies by injecting them from external sources rather than creating them within the component itself.
+It is use to improved testability, make Components loose coupling.
+By default, Angular’s DI system creates singleton instances of services and shares them throughout the application.
+In AngularJs, function params are used for DI, From Angular 2, constructor param is used for DI.

 ---

 ### 6. What is data binding, and how many ways can it be implemented?